laurencedawson/sync-for-reddit/README.md

 	- Hook up the new inline video player for cards

 ### Settings
-	- Update the toolbar cooler
+	- Update the toolbar colour

 ### Posts
 	- Update post adapter to use the UI mode